AlubuArt/swapiProxy/README.md

 Run "npm install" to install the dependencies.

-Then run "npm start" to make the server run on port 3001.
+Then run "npm start" or "nodemon api" (if Nodemon is installed globally) to make the server run on port 3001.

 Query the proxy api on routes: